testtestProblem/HotTab__Win10/README.md

 ```
 * Start monitor function which can be call by other function
 > [!CAUTION]
-> Do not use administrator to install or start app, it will get unexpectedly problem
+> Sould use administrator to install, and avoid open highest level app in background or foreground.
+Or it will show unexpectedly problem

 # Create thread
 Create new thread can not make others function stop by using ```Application.Run(); ```